akka/akka/akka-docs/src/main/paradox/stream/operators/Flow/completionStageFlow.md

 ## Description

 Streams the elements through the given flow once the `CompletionStage` successfully completes.
-If the future fails the stream is failed.
+If the future fails the stream fails.

 ## Examples